a2geek/ghost-in-the-stack-vm/BASIC.md

 end sub
 ```

 Function definitions are similar.
 At this time, as with everything else, the return value is assumed to be integer.
+Note that with `option strict` enabled, this is not allowed.

 ```basic
 function name(a,b)